Skip to Content

 What is the program about?

-Graduates of the Dietary Manager (DM) Program are trained foodservice professionals in health care delivery systems.
-They understand basic nutritional needs of clients and work in partnership with dietitians, who offer specialized nutritional expertise.
-Approved by the Association of Nutrition and Food Professionals (ANFP), the curriculum includes 12 semester credit hours of classroom instruction, 2 semester credit hours of food lab instruction, and 200 hours of management and clinical directed practice coordinated by a Registered Dietitian Nutritionist (RDN).
-A minimum of 25 clinical directed practice hours are directly supervised by a RDN.
-Students are required to complete these field experiences at area community, foodservice and health care facilities.
-As an integral member of the health care and foodservice management teams, dietary managers are responsible for maintaining cost/profit objectives, purchasing goods and services for the department and supervising staff.
-Students of Sinclair's Dietary Manager Program are eligible to become pre-professional members of the Association of Nutrition & Foodservice Professionals (ANFP), a nationally recognized organization that can be reached at PO Box 3610, St. Charles, IL 60174, 1-800-323-1908, www.anfponline.org This specially designed program enables students to enjoy benefits of ANFP membership while attending school.
+Graduates of the Dietary Manager (DM) Program are trained foodservice professionals in retail and foodservice management within health care and community institutions.
+They understand basic nutritional needs of clients and work in partnership with dietetic technicians and dietitians, who offer specialized nutritional expertise.
+Approved by the Association of Nutrition and Food Professionals (ANFP), the curriculum includes 13 semester credit hours of classroom instruction, 3 semester credit hours of food lab instruction, and 210 hours of management and clinical directed practice coordinated by a Registered Dietitian Nutritionist (RDN).
+A minimum of 25 clinical directed practice hours are directly-supervised by a RDN.
+Students are required to complete these field experiences at area community, foodservice and healthcare facilities.
+As an integral member of the healthcare and foodservice management teams, dietary managers are responsible for maintaining cost/profit objectives, purchasing goods and services for the nutrition department and supervising staff.
+Students of Sinclair's Dietary Manager Program are eligible to become pre-professional members of the Association of Nutrition & Foodservice Professionals (ANFP), a nationally recognized organization that can be reached at PO Box 3610, St. Charles, IL 60174, 1-800-323-1908, www.anfponline.org.
+This specially designed program enables students to enjoy benefits of ANFP membership while attending school.
 Graduates are eligible for professional ANFP membership.
 Benefits include networking, professional growth, educational enrichment, and developing leadership skills.
 Completion of the DM Program and successfully passing a national credentialing exam will enable graduates to become Certified Dietary Managers, Certified Food Protection Professionals (CDM, CFPPs) in accordance with the Certifying Board for Dietary Managers at https://www.cbdmonline.org/.
-The DM Program is fully approved by the Association of Nutrition and Foodservice Professionals (ANFP).
-Students must pass all DM certificate program courses with a "C" or better.
+The DM Program at Sinclair is fully approved by the Association of Nutrition and Foodservice Professionals (ANFP).
+Students must pass all DM certificate program courses with a letter grade of "C" or better.
+The Sinclair nutrition and dietetics programs are open to those age 16 and older.

 Program Outcomes

-• Supervise and monitor the production, distribution and service of food that meets the established criteria for nutrition, sanitation/safety, cost parameters and consumer acceptance.
+• Supervise and monitor the production, distribution and service of quantity foods that meet the industry established criteria for nutrition, sanitation/safety, cost parameters and consumer acceptance.

-• Implement and coordinate the foodservice system including financial, human, physical, material resources and nutritional care services.
+• Implement and coordinate the institutional foodservice operating systems including financial, personnel, physical, material resources, retail (cafeteria, coffee shops, kiosks, etc.) and nutritional care services.

 Career Opportunities

-Graduates of Sinclair's Dietary Managers program can find employment in dietary departments in hospitals, long-term care facilities, day care centers, school foodservice systems, correctional institutions and other noncommercial foodservice settings.
+Graduates of Sinclair's Dietary Manager program can find employment in nutrition and dietary departments in hospitals, long-term care facilities, day care centers, school foodservice systems, correctional institutions and other noncommercial foodservice settings.
 Dietary managers may work as food service directors, assistant foodservice directors, supervisors, clinical care professionals, multi-department managers, high-level administrators in large service organizations, consultants or entrepreneurs.

 Credentials

-CDM, CFPPs are not licensed but work in partnership with registered, licensed dietitians.
+CDM, CFPPs are not licensed but are certified and work in partnership with registered dietitian nutritionists (RDN).

 Curriculum